De arte venandi cum avibus: Content and analysis

 This work is notable for the fact that Frederick II mainly confides in his own observations and experiments: he experimented with eggs to see if they would hatch only by the warmth of the sun; he tried to find out if birds used their sense of smell while hunting by covering the eyes of vultures.
 The author keeps to his intention, formulated in the preface, to describe the things as they are (“que sunt, sicut sunt”).
 It is a scientific book, approaching the subject from Aristotle, whom he likes to contradict.
 At the same time it is a scholastic book, minute and almost mechanical in its divisions and subdivisions.

 Frederick II was familiar with Aristotle's treatises on animals in Latin translation: Liber Animalum, a translation by Michael Scot (1175 – c.
 1232) from the Arabic translation Kitāb al-Hayawān.
 He was also familiar with De Scientia Venandi per Aves, a treatise by the Arab falconer Moamyn which was translated into Latin at his court by Master Theodore of Antioch, and much copied.
 The Vatican edition includes illuminations and has nearly 900 images of birds.
 It also includes figures of Frederick in a Byzantine pose and another, possibly of Manfred.
 While the historian Charles Haskins wrote approvingly of the bird illustrations and their lifelike appearance, the zoologist William Yapp found them largely inaccurate.

+When discussing falcons reared in Iceland in Book II, the Emperor briefly mentions the island's proximity to Greenland.
+Because of this, his treatise serves as an early non-Scandinavian reference to North America.